zylo/eslint-changes/README.md

 - ESLint Changes will use any configuration like .eslintrc, .eslintignore, plugins or other configurations that are present in the project.
-- If you don't like installing eslint-changes from Travis, you can add it to your projects package.json and add only the script part to .travis.yml.
+- If you don't like installing eslint-changes from Travis, you can add it to your project's package.json and add only the script part to .travis.yml.
+Just be sure to run `npm install --save-dev eslint-changes`.